Flux cost functions and optimal metabolic states: Flux costs scoring enzyme and metabolite concentrations

-\myparagraph{Proportional and affine scaling of flux cost functions} With linear enzyme cost functions $\hminus(\enzymev)$, the resulting flux cost $\aenz(\vv)$ scales linearly with the flow.
-This is easy to see.
-A given flow $\vv$ defines an enzymatic cost function $q^{\rm enz}(\mv)$ on the metabolite polytope.
-If we scale our flow $\vv$ by a factor $\eta$, the function $q^{\rm enz}(\cv)$ will retain its shape, but will be scaled by the same factor $\eta$.
-The minimum point of this cost function, i.e.~the {\privilege}d metabolite profile, remains unchanged\footnote{If the enzyme cost function $h(\ev)$ is not linear, but has the form $h(\ev) = h'(\sum_l \alpha_l \, e_l)$, with a nonlinear, monotonically increasing function $h'$, the {\privilege}d metabolite profile also remains unchanged under flux scaling.
-In this case, the flux cost will not scale linearly with $\vv$, but according to the curve shape of $h'$.}.
-With a constant {\privilege}d metabolite profile, the {\privilege}d enzyme profile will scale proportionally to the fluxes, and given the linear enzyme cost function $h(\ev)$, also the enzyme cost will scale proportionally.
-What about the kinetic flux cost $\akin(\vv)$ under flux scaling?
-Also the \emph{kinetic} metabolite cost $q^{\rm kin}(\mv) = q(\mv) + q^{\rm enz}(\mv)$ on the metabolite polytope remains unchanged.
-Therefore, a flux scaling will only change the enzymatic flux cost proportionally, but not the metabolic cost.
-The kinetic flux cost $\akin(\vv)$, which contains both terms, does not scale proportionally with the flux, but with an additional offset term: $\akin(\eta \, \vv) = q^{\rm opt} + \eta \,(\akin(\vv) - q^{\rm opt})$.
-Here, $q^{\rm opt}$ is the direct metabolite cost of the {\privilege}d metabolite profile, obtained by minimising the sum of enzyme and metabolite costs in metabolite space and independent of flux scaling.
+\myparagraph{How flux cost scales with the overall {\flow}} Let us now have a closer look at these properties -- proportional scaling and concavity.
+We start with proportional scaling.
+With a linear enzyme cost function $\hminus(\enzymev)$ and a proportional scaling $\vv \sim \esymbolv$, the flux cost $\aenz(\vv)$ would scale linearly with $\vv$.
+But why can we assume that metabolite concentrations remain fixed?
+A given {\flow} $\vv$ defines an enzymatic M-cost $\enzymemetcost(\lncv)$ on the metabolite polytope.
+If we scale our {\flow} $\vv$ by $\sigma$, the function $\enzymemetcost(\lncv)$ keeps its shape, but is scaled by the same factor $\sigma$.
+The {\favoured} metabolite profile (i.e.~the minimum point of the cost function in metabolite space), stays unchanged\footnote{What if the enzyme cost function $h(\esymbolv)$ itself is nonlinear, e.g.~a function $h(\esymbolv) = h'(\sum_l \alpha_l \, \esymbol_l)$ with a nonlinear, increasing function $h'$?
+Also in this case, the {\favoured} metabolite profile would be independent of flux scaling, but the flux cost itself would not scale linearly with $\vv$ but reflect the nonlinearity in $h'$.}, and the {\favoured} enzyme profile keeps its shape, but scales proportionally with the fluxes.
+Altogether, the enzymatic flux cost $\acostenz(\vv)$ scales proportionally with the {\flow} and the scaled cost function $\hat{\acost}^{\rm enz}(\vv) = \acostenz(\vv)/\fluxbene(\vv)$ is constant under scaling.
+Linear scaling leads to useful sum rules (see Box 2) for enzymetic cost functions.
+What about kinetic flux cost functions $\akin(\vv)$?
+If we rescale fluxes and enzyme levels and keep the metabolite levels unchanged, the kinetic M-cost $\hmet^{\rm kin}(\lncv) = \metcost(\lncv) + \hmet^{\rm enz}(\lncv)$, will change linearly with an offset term because $\metcost(\lncv)=\const$ and $\hmet^{\rm enz}(\lncv)=\hmet(\esymbolv(\vv,\cv))$ is proportional to $\vv$.
+Since this changes the optimal metabolite profile, we cannot expect a simple scaling behaviour for $\hmet^{\rm kin}(\lncv)$. \co{WO? enzyme demand and enzymatic cost will change proportionally with the overall flux.}

-\myparagraph{Sum rule for enzymatic flux cost} The fact that optimal enzyme levels and enzymatic cost scale proportionally with the fluxes, while the optimal concentrations remain unchanged, leads to general sum rules for gradients (or ``point derivatives'').
-Since enzymatic flux cost scales linearly with the flow, it is a homogeneous function with degree 1: if the entire flow is scaled by a factor $\eta$, the flux cost will scale by $\eta$ as well (with exponent of 1, hence degree 1).
-By applying Euler's theorem on homogeneous functions, we obtain a sum rule